The Imposter Syndrome Intensive for Therapists in Private Practice

 There’s a gap between what you’ve built and how you feel inside, and no amount of logic, reasoning, or evidence seems to close that gap.

-The same path that made you a good therapist also left some marks: Maybe a professor or supervisor made you feel incompetent, a program taught you that your instincts couldn’t be trusted, a family where nothing was ever good enough, or a moment early in your career where you felt exposed and in over your head.
+And there’s a reason for that.
+The same path that made you a good therapist also left some marks: Maybe a professor or supervisor made you feel incompetent, a program taught you that your instincts couldn't be trusted, a family where nothing was ever good enough, or a moment early in your career where you felt exposed and in over your head.

 You know what imposter syndrome is.
 You can probably see it in your clients a mile away.
 But knowing what it is or where it comes from hasn’t made yours go away.